lidofinance/docs/docs/guides/steth-integration-guide.md

 #### Oracle corner cases

 - In case oracle daemons do not report Beacon chain balance update or do not reach quorum, the oracle does not submit the daily report, and the daily rebase doesn't occur until the quorum is reached.
+- Oracle report might be delayed, but it will include values actual for the reporting refSlot.
+So, even if reported 2 hours late, it will include only rebase values for the original period.
 - In case the quorum hasn't been reached, the oracle can skip the daily report.
-The report will happen as soon as the quorum for one of the next periods will be reached, and it will include the balance update for all the period since the last oracle report.
+The report will happen as soon as the quorum for one of the next periods will be reached, and it will include the incremental balance update for all periods since the last successful oracle report.
 - Oracle daemons only report the finalized epochs.
 In case of no finality on the Beacon chain, the daemons won't submit their reports, and the daily rebase won't occur.
 - In case sanity checks on max APR or total staked amount drop fail, the oracle report cannot be finalized, and the rebase cannot happen.

 ### stETH internals: share mechanics

 Daily rebases result in stETH token balances changing.
 This mechanism is implemented via shares.
 The `share` is a basic unit representing the stETH holder's share in the total amount of ether controlled by the protocol.
-When a new deposit happens, the new shares get minted to reflect what share of the protocol controlled ether has been added to the pool.
+When a new deposit happens, the new shares get minted to reflect what share of the protocol-controlled ether has been added to the pool.
 When the Beacon chain oracle report comes in, the price of 1 share in stETH is being recalculated.
 Shares aren't normalized, so the contract also stores the sum of all shares to calculate each account's token balance.
 Shares balance by stETH balance can be calculated by this formula:

 ```js